 Cyndee is an expert in many crafting categories.
-She designs and writes tutorials for Fave Crafts, All Free Christmas Crafts, Restyled Junk (her website) and Demand Media, where she implements many of her crafting skills to create beautiful treasures using so-called junk.
+She designs and writes tutorials for Fave Crafts, All Free Christmas Crafts, and her website, Restyled Junk, where she implements many of her crafting skills to create beautiful treasures using so-called junk.

 Since she could never make one of anything, Cyndee decided to try her hand at craft sales a few years before her first child was born.
-She was hooked and has been vending at shows for almost 30 years.
-Many years later she opened a shop on Etsy and a Facebook page, branded with her website's name, and has been enjoying the interaction with virtual friends from all over the world.
+She was hooked and has been a vendor at shows for almost 30 years.

 When her children were young, Cyndee went to work as a teacher's aide and substitute teacher.
 In the midst of all that fun Cyndee became a jack-of-all-trades as she taught many children the joy of arts and crafts as a VBS craft coordinator, after-school program craft coordinator and a prop and costume designer for local theater productions.

 From an early age Cyndee's grandmother, mother and numerous aunts had a hand in her sewing education.
 Nine-patch pillows and Barbie clothes were her first projects.

 Over the years she expanded her sewing capabilities and projects with quilts, home accents, holiday decorations and clothes for herself, friends and family members.
 The county fair, 4-H and craft shows were her introduction into publicly displaying her skills.
 Since then, thousands of her articles have been published online and in print, many of those including sewing tips, techniques and tutorials.